 Our paper is also related to a large empirical literature on the effects of shareholder activism.
-Early papers on activism, surveyed in Gillan and Starks (1998) and Karpoff (2001), provide little evidence that activism by institutional investors is able to impact the performance of targeted firms.
-A more recent group of papers collect data on hedge fund activism from 13D filings to identify hedge funds' targeting strategies and assess the value created by their activism (Brav, Jiang, Partnoy, and Thomas, 2008; Clifford, 2008; Greenwood and Schor, 2009; Klein and Zur, 2009; Brav, Jiang, and Kim, 2010).
+Early papers on activism, surveyed by Gillan and Starks (1998) and Karpoff (2001), provide little evidence that activism by institutional investors is able to impact the performance of targeted firms.
+A more recent group of papers collect data on hedge fund activism from 13D filings to identify hedge funds' targeting strategies and assess the value created by their activism (Brav et al. 2008; Clifford 2008; Greenwood and Schor 2009; Klein and Zur 2009; Bray, Jiang, and Kim 2010).
 One insight from these studies is that hedge funds successfully target undervalued companies with stable cash flows and bring about improvements in target firms' performance.
-Although Brav et al. (2008) report that hedge funds tend to target more liquid firms, they do not consider how liquidity impacts their incentive to undertake activism.
-Becht, Franks, Mayer, and Rossi (2009) also show that hedge fund activism may increase firm value, using detailed data on activist engagements by the Hermes U.K. Focus Fund.
+Although Bray et al. (2008) report that hedge funds tend to target more liquid firms, they do not consider how liquidity impacts their incentive to undertake activism.
+Becht et al. (2009) also show that hedge fund activism may increase firm value, using detailed data on activist engagements by the Hermes U.K. Focus Fund.
 Gantchev and Jotikasthira (2013) study how 13D-filing hedge funds are able to quickly accumulate concentrated stakes in target firms.
 They find that activist hedge funds acquire target firms' stock in response to price pressure generated by institutional investors that are selling the stock in response to outflow shocks.
-The early contribution by Fang, Noe, and Tice (2009), documents a positive effect of liquidity on company performance, but focuses on other mechanisms than voice.
+An early contribution by Fang, Noe, and Tice (2009) documents a positive effect of liquidity on company performance but focuses on mechanisms other than voice.
 Rather than focusing on the effectiveness of activism and its effect on firm valuation, we investigate the impact of stock liquidity on shareholders' incentives to take an active role in the first place.